xPaw/Steam-Card-Farmer/README.md

 > [!CAUTION]
 > If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.

 On the command line, just type `./farm`.
-On Windows, you can click `farm.bat`.
+If you are using Windows' `cmd`, then you have to use a backslash: `.\farm`.
+Alternatively you can just click `farm.bat` in explorer.

 If you want to play a game while idler is running, press **Continue Launch** in Steam, and idler will wait until you finish playing to resume idling.
 You do not need to shut down the idler.